PaulPloumhans/Image-Processing-API/README.md

 # Folder structure

 The main folders are:
-* src contains all the source files (in Typescript)
+* `src` contains all the source files (in Typescript)
-** src/routes contains the API capabilities for the different routes ** src/tests contains the tests
+  * `src/routes` contains the API capabilities for the different routes
+  * src/tests contains the tests
-** src/utilities contains the utility to resize images using disk caching to avoid re-doing the same resizing on a given file ** src/index.ts starts the express server
+  * src/utilities contains the utility to resize images using disk caching to avoid re-doing the same resizing on a given file
+  * src/index.ts containt the code that starts the express server